View Ruby Sears's Obituary on thetelegraph.com and share memories

 She is survived by three children; Pat (Mark) Goetten of Fieldon, Illinois, Diane (Dan) Droege of Jerseyville, Illinois, and Barb (Steve) Randolph of Jerseyville, eight grandchildren; Steven (Toni) Goetten, Julia (Tony) Salvage, Cori (Brady) Brown, Stacie Droege, Kristin Droege and fiancé Nathan Hoover, Tony, James and Jenny Randolph, and three great grandchildren; Peyton, Colby, and Layne Goetten.

-Along with her husband and parents, she was perceeded in death by a sister, Pauline, Witt.
+Along with her husband and parents, she was preceded in death by a sister, Pauline, Witt.

 In Lieu of flowers, Memorials may be made to the Jerseyville American Legion Post 492 Color Guard, Grimes-Neely Cemetery or .